-My name is Johanna and I am an English-speaking birth doula that also offers childbirth preparation and postpartum classes in Munich, Germany.
-I am 37 years old and a mother of two.
+My name is Johanna and I am an English-speaking birth doula that also offers childbirth preparation and postpartum classes for international families in Germany.
+I am 38 years old and currently pregnant with my third child.
 As I come from an international family myself and am now married to a wonderful man who is half American, half German, I have a soft spot for multicultural families.
 I aim to support pregnant women of all cultural and religious backgrounds during the perinatal period.

 My goal is to enable women, and their families, to have the most gentle, nurtured and informed entry into parenthood as possible.
 I believe in evidence-based practices during pregnancy, labor, and after birth as well as in the importance of emotional support.
 My aim is to provide adequate resources for you and your partner.
 I want to hold space for you during the birth of your child and try to make sure you get the time to make informed decisions.
 I believe on-going consent and bodily autonomy are essential to a positive birth experience.
 If you feel confident in your abilities, and empowered to make decisions, you are most likely to look back on your birth with happiness and pride.

 My doula path